Art in 15th-century Siena

 We will also ask why the narrative about fifteenth-century Sienese art has long been overshadowed by its better known fourteenth-century canon and indeed its rival city-state – Florence.

-The course will also include a tour (or online) tour of the National Gallery which has recently started to showcase the art of Siena.
+The course will also include an online tour of the National Gallery which has recently started to showcase the art of Siena.

 What will we cover?